Buying and Financing Property in Italy

 Previously, one of the main constraints on purchasing property in Italy has been access to finance, with many Australian and other expatriates needing to purchase properties on a pure cash basis.
 Apart from the cash flow impact, this will often be tax inefficient for people renting out their properties for a large part of the year – from both an Italian and Australian perspective.
 Australian tax rules now allow you to treat offshore properties in much the same fashion as Australian domestic investment properties - with the same qualifying requirements.

 With access now available to Euro loans in many situations, potential purchasers now have much greater flexibility; although the ability to borrow will vary depending on where you are buying and the type of property you are considering.
-For example, buying un-renovated projects in the country will often fail to attract any interest from lenders, whilst completed homes and apartments can be purchased with borrowings of 70-80% of the property value.
+For example, completed homes and apartments in major urban areas will typically be much more attractive to lenders than buying un-renovated projects in the country.
+Historically, we have been able to source loans of up to 70-80% of the property value but in the current climate (2017) loans of up to a maximum 50% of the property value are more realistic.

 If you would like us to assist in arranging finance, or any other aspect of your purchase in Italy, please complete an Inquiry Form and we will respond promptly and courteously.